We interviewed a representative to bring you Mogic's thoughts.

 I think services can be created with web design, programming, and the latest trends.
 Simply put, you can create a login screen, a user screen, and an administration screen.
 But I didn't really want to create something like that.

 In the end, I wanted to create something that, even if it did not reach the users, had a story, a hypothesis, a dream of how we wanted the product to work, or a blank space, or even a vision of what would happen next.
-Like the creative process I mentioned earlier, we are particular about how much we can create something that is exciting, fun, and easy to use for everyone, something that they have never seen before.
+Like the creative process I mentioned earlier, we are particular about how much we can create something that is exciting, fun, and easy to use, something that people have never seen before.
 So when I design a product, I ask in detail what kind of story, what kind of worldview, and what kind of feelings I want people to have when they use the product, much to the designer's chagrin.
 That's how I ended up in hell (laughs).

 In the case of LearnO, it took Fujii only a week or two to develop the product, but it took him four months to design it.